The 10 Minnesota Cities With The Largest Black Population For 2025

 But how has the increase in the black population impacted Minnesota?
 Which cities and towns in Minnesota have seen the greatest increase in its Black population?

 What’s the blackest city in Minnesota?
-The city with the largest Black population in Minnesota for 2024 is Brooklyn Center.
-See if Brooklyn Center ranked as one of the most african american places in America.
+The city with the largest Black population in Minnesota for 2025 is Waite Park.
+See if Waite Park ranked as one of the most african american places in America.

 And if you already knew these places were Black, check out the best places to live in Minnesota or the most diverse places in Minnesota.